graphql-nexus/nexus/docs/content/014-guides/021-abstract-types.md

    })
    ```

-#### `isTypeOf`
+#### IsTypeOf Strategy

-This strategy allows you to discriminate your union member types in a modular (to GraphQL objects) way like `__typename`.
-Unlike `__typename` it is not based on the shape of your model data.
-It is instead a predicate function that allows Nexus to know if a given object is of the respective type or not.
+The IsTypeOf strategy allows you to discriminate your union member types in a modular way like the DMP strategy.
+Unlike the DMP strategy however it is not based on the shape of your underlying model data.
+Instead the IsTypeOf strategy uses a predicate function that you implement that allows Nexus (actually GraphQL.js under the hood) to know at runtime if data being sent to the client is of the respective type or not.
 Here is an example:

 ```ts
 const Movie = objectType({